If you're reading this article, you're probably looking for ways to boost your conversion rate and grow ROI.

-Exclusions, on the other hand, include all those sites and apps where you don't want your ads to show up.
+On the other hand, exclusions include all those sites and apps where you don't want your ads to show up.
 This includes all those industries and niches that are not relevant to your area of expertise.

 When you haven't given Google instructions about where to place your ads, it will show it amongst all the relevant and irrelevant categories.
 To prevent this, you can either exclude placements manually or take help from the placement exclusion list.

 Quality Score is another essential factor that defines the estimate of the quality of your ads and landing pages.
 The higher your QS is, the better ad placements you'll have for your Google Ads.
 Understanding your Quality Score is crucial as only then can you take measures to improve it.

 As a general rule, the Quality Score rating can range between 1 and 10.
 The score you get depicts how well your ads are converting in an online space.
 Here are a few ways you can use to improve your Quality Score: